-With the exception of Dr. Holbrook, who plans to retire at December 31, 2017, the directors elected at the Annual Meeting will hold office until the 2018 Annual Meeting of Shareholders and until their successors have been elected and qualified, or until their earlier death, resignation or removal.
+The eight directors elected at the Annual Meeting will hold office until the 2019 Annual Meeting of Shareholders and until their successors have been elected and qualified, or until their earlier death, resignation or removal.
 Each nominee has informed the Board that he or she is willing to serve as a director.
 If any nominee should decline or become unable or unavailable to serve as a director for any reason, your proxy (the "Proxy") authorizes the persons named in the Proxy to vote for a replacement nominee, if the Board names one, as such persons determine in their best judgment.
 As an alternative, the Board may reduce the number of directors to be elected at the Annual Meeting.